masonfaldet/FFN-Template/README.md

   - Early Stopping

 ## Examples

-The examples below will train in about a minute or less, thus the corresponding results posted are by no means optimized.
+The following examples demonstrate how to run experiments quickly (in about a minute or less).
+Note that the posted results are not optimized.

 - **One-Dimensional Regression Task:**
-  A ready to run simple regression task is implemented in Example_Regression_Task.py.
-This example has detailed comments outlining the options avalible to the user.
-Results from this simple experiment can be found in Regression_Results folder.
+  The `Example_Regression_Task.py` script implements a simple regression task with detailed comments that explain all available options.
+You can find the results in the `Regression_Results` folder.

-- **MNIST Classification Probem:**
+- **MNIST Classification Problem:**
-  A ready to run instance of Flexible_FFN_Template to classify the MNIST dataset can be found in Example_MNIST_Classification.py.
-This implementation has less detailed comments, so I recommend looking at the one-dimensional regression example first.
-Results from this MNIST run can be found in the MNIST_Result folder.
+  The `Example_MNIST_Classification.py` script uses a flexible feed-forward network template to classify the MNIST dataset.
+Although the comments are less detailed in this example, it is recommended to review the regression task example first.
+Results from this experiment are stored in the `MNIST_Results` folder.

 ## Installation